energyandcleanair/india_map/experiments/README.md

 lives for at most 24 hours (and might be shut down any time within those 24 hours).

+> [!WARNING]
+> No data will be persisted on the VM with the configuration below.

 To create a VM that is suitable for testing:
 ```
 gcloud compute instances create instance-20250409-082242 \